cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 import { readFile } from "fs/promises"
 ```

 What implementation of `OfflineDirectSigner` to use?
-If you right-click on `OfflineDirectSigner` in VSCode and select <kbd>Find All Implementations</kbd>, you see that `DirectSecp256k1HdWallet` seems the more appropriate in the current situation.
+If you right-click on `OfflineDirectSigner` in VSCode and select <kbd>Find All Implementations</kbd>, you see that `DirectSecp256k1HdWallet` seems the most appropriate for this situation.
 Add the import:

 ```typescript
 import { DirectSecp256k1HdWallet } from "@cosmjs/proto-signing"